jacobkap/crimebythenumbers/docs/git.md

 # Git

 This chapter covers git, which is a way to have version control for your code - like a programming version of Dropbox, but with a few added features.
 This is relatively advanced material and isn't necessary for using R. However, when you're dealing with complex projects or with multiple collaborators it is helpful to use.
-Given the advanceness of the material, feel free to skim or skip this chapter entirely, and come back to it when you think you need it - which will likely be after you finish the rest of the book.
+Given that this material is relatively advanced, feel free to skim or skip this chapter entirely, and come back to it when you think you need it - which will likely be after you finish the rest of the book.

 ## What is Git and why do I need it?